Plumsail/documents-docs/source/document-generation/pptx/pictures.rst

 I download the PPTX template and the Image from OneDrive folder.

-Then I add Plumsail action `Create PPTX document from template <../../flow/actions/document-processing.html#create-pptx-document-from-template>`_ to my flow.
+Then I add the action `Create PPTX document from template <../../flow/actions/document-processing.html#create-pptx-document-from-template>`_ to my flow.

 I use this code in the JSON  to convert the uploaded image into base64 format: